amiteshsinghk/amiteshsinghk/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on building efficient, scalable Android mobile and Tv application.
-- 🌱 I’m learning Jetpack Compose and Kotlin Multiplatform to build modern UIs for Android apps.
+- 🌱 I’m learning Jetpack Compose and Kotlin Multiplatform(KMP) to build modern UIs for Android apps.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about Android development, Kotlin, or software architecture